ZaTribune/springboot-picture-publishing-service/README.md

   - picCategory
 - only three fixed categories: living thing, machine, nature
 - attachment (up to 2 Mb) (jpg, png, gif only)
-- An administrative user can login to a separate admin page
+- An administrative appUser can login to a separate admin page
 - a built-in admin with a username "admin" and password "admin123"
-  - Administrative user sees list of uploaded pictures
+  - Administrative appUser sees list of uploaded pictures
   - list of all uploaded, unprocessed pictures
   - anything that was accepted or rejected does not show up here
   - Admin can select a picture to process it